scottogletree/ogletrees.github.io/_posts/2017-03-09-listservs-of-interest.md

 # listservs of interest

 These are some listservs that might be of interest to people at the intersection of social and ecological fields.
-I would have like to know about them earlier in my PhD journey so here they are for others.
+I would have liked to know about them earlier in my PhD journey so here they are for others.

 ### [ECOLOG](https://listserv.umd.edu/archives/ecolog-l.html)